eclipse-hawkbit/hawkbit/hawkbit-runtime/hawkbit-update-server/README.md

 # hawkBit Update Server

-The hawkBit Update Server is a standalone spring-boot application with an embedded servlet container .
+The hawkBit Update Server (Monolith) is a standalone spring-boot application with an embedded servlet container .

 ## On your own workstation